 Founded by Environmental Defense Fund, World Wildlife Fund (WWF-US) and Oeko-Institut, the Carbon Credit Quality Initiative (CCQI) provides transparent information on the quality of carbon credits.
-This enables users to identify carbon credits that deliver higher climate mitigation impacts and offer greater social and environmental benefits—and enhance the quality of carbon credits in the market.
+This enables users to understand what types of carbon credits are more likely to deliver actual emission reductions as well as social and environmental benefits.

 The initiative is led by non-profit organizations and not funded, even in part, by revenues related to carbon credits.
 Experts involved in CCQI are not employed by project developers or carbon crediting programs.